 If you'd like to support us and get something great in return, check out ourOSCE Checklist Booklet containing over 120 OSCE checklists in PDF format.
 We've also just launched an OSCE Flashcard Collection which contains over 1000 cards.

-Chest pain is one of the commonest presenting complaints encountered and the diagnosis of an ‘acute coronary syndrome’ is frequently suspected.
-ACS encompasses a variety of diagnoses and we will examine each one in detail.
+Chest pain is a common presentation, and the diagnosis of acute coronary syndrome is frequently suspected.
+Acute coronary syndrome (ACS) encompasses a variety of diagnoses and can be subcategorised into:

-Symptoms of ischaemia – Clinical presentation and the history you take are vital to guide your interpretation of the tests you are about to do!
+Symptoms of ischaemia (the patient’s history and clinical presentation and the history are vital to guide your interpretation of the tests you are about to perform)

 New or presumed new significant ST segment or T wave changes or new left bundle branch block (LBBB)

 Pathological Q wave changes on the ECG

 Imaging evidence of new loss of viable myocardium or new regional wall motion abnormality